JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 data class Message(val id: String?, val text: String)
 ```

-It would not be correct to store the `null` as an `id` value in the database though.
-Hence, we need to handle this situation gracefully.
+It would not be correct to store the `null` as an `id` value in the database though: you need to handle this situation gracefully.

-Let’s generate a new value when the `id` is `null` while storing the messages in the database:
+Generate a new value when the `id` is `null` while storing the messages in the database:

 ```kotlin
 @Service